mparrett/altspacevr-project-todomvc-ops/README.md

 Once Vagrant provisions and configures the machines, visit [https://192.168.33.10](https://192.168.33.10) and enjoy some TODOs.

 Note: When running playbooks, Ansible needs to find `ansible.cfg` in the current directory.
 As a result, you'll need to be in `altvr-project-todomvc-ops` when running them.

+Note: If you have other applications binding port 80, you'll want to disable those temporarily.
+Alternatively you can modify the Vagrantfile to forward port 8080 to port 80 on the guest VM.

 ### Install Requirements